q-casit/DeepQLearning-Asteroids/README.md

 Disclaimer:

-This work is based on the repo: yenchenlin1994 DeepLearningFlappyBird and floodsung DRL-FlappyBird
+This work is based on the repo: yenchenlin1994 DeepLearningFlappyBird, floodsung DRL-FlappyBird and pygame Asteroids